lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="timeSeriesProperties">timeSeriesProperties</h3>

-The TIME_SERIES_FORMAT option triggers a read transformation mechanism that uses a set of timeSeriesProperties in order to dynamically generate one or more native time series columns (defined via the IN clause) from the specified value and key columns of the input data.
+The TIME_SERIES_FORMAT option triggers a read transformation mechanism that uses a set of timeSeriesProperties to dynamically generate one or more native time series columns (defined by the IN clause) from the specified value and key columns of the input data.

 <!--include-svg src="./svgfiles/timeSeriesProperties.svg" target="./diagrams/timeSeriesProperties.svg" alt="syntax diagram for time series properties" layout="" -->